DFE-Digital/publish-teacher-training-prototype/app/content/rolled-over-courses.md

 - edit courses
 - remove courses

 When your course is ready, you can publish it.
-It will not go live on Find straight away.
+It will not go live on [Find postgraduate teacher training (Find)](https://www.find-postgraduate-teacher-training.service.gov.uk/) straight away.
 Instead, the course will be 'Scheduled' until Find opens at the beginning of October.
 Candidates will then be able to search for your course.